This dish comes from city of Hyderabad, Southern part of India.

 - Make rice: Rinse rice in cold water until water runs clear and drain excess water.
 Bring 4 cups of water to boil in a large sauce pan.
 Wrap whole spices into a piece of cheese cloth and tie with a kitchen twain.
 Add to sauce pan along with oil or butter or ghee, salt, nutmeg and caraway seeds.
 Stir in rice.
 Bring rice to simmer and cook only half way, about 5 to 7 minutes.
 Remove the spice bundle and reserve ½ cup cooking liquid.

 - Assemble biryani: Preheat oven to 350 degrees.
 Combine saffron and pinch of sugar or salt into a mortar, and with a pestle make it into fine powder.
 Transfer to a measuring cup.
 Pour warm cooking water from rice over it and mix until saffron is almost dissolved.
 Spray large Dutch oven with non-stick spray to avoid paneer sticking to bottom.
 Drizzle 1 tablespoon ghee or butter in a large Dutch oven.
 Spoon half of vegetable mixture over it and spread it in even layer.
-With slotted spoon, spread half of rice over vegetables.
+With a skimmer or a fine sieve drain excess liquid from rice and spread half of rice over vegetables.
 Top with half of remaining ghee or butter, shallots, garam masala, saffron water, rose water and cilantro.
 Repeat the same layering once more.
 Cover with lid and wrap the dough lid on top of it.
 Press the dough to tightly seal it.
 Bake the biryani for 15 to 20 minutes or until the dough lid is golden brown.
 Let it stand for 5 minutes.
 Remove dough lid, uncover lid, top with green peas and cilantro.
 Serve immediately with cucumber raita.

 Quick Vegetable Biryani

 This recipe can be made with leftover rice.